 And notice that with our Shilajit Resin, since you only need a tiny amount, it actually passes Prop.
 65 with flying colors, not even being a reproductive toxicant.

-Remember, that breathing in a city like Portland or Los Angeles can intake more harmful carcinogens and reproductive toxicants than this…so take resin but stop breathing!
+Remember, breathing in a city like Portland or Los Angeles, you can intake more harmful carcinogens and reproductive toxicants than this…so take resin but stop breathing!

 Lastly, what the AHPA lays out for us.

 So we’ve established that there’s really not that much of these heavy metals in both ours and HealthForce’s shilajit.

 I feel it is appropriate to share this infographic from Mike, pointing out a few of the OTHER places you may be getting assaulted by heavy metals.

 While you should strive to avoid many of these things, you can’t do everything.
 This is the world we live in today.
 Our environment is heavily polluted which is one cause of the rampant health issues everyone is facing.

 Is any lead good for you?
 Probably not.